Generalized Clockwork Theory

-Moreover, it predicts that apart from the CW goldstone boson, the radial modes will be easier to produce in a collider compared to the axions from energy considerations.
-Of course such behavior means that the full 'cosine' potential has to be taken into account, and the approximation of treating the axions as massive fields with small interactions is inappropriate.
+The low energy lagrangian \eqref{eq:anynumberfraction} might seem questionable from a UV point of view, as it involves fractional charges.
+However, such form is quite abundant in type IIB string theory constructions \cite{Kachru:2003aw,BlancoPillado:2004ns,Grimm:2007hs,Blumenhagen:2006ci,Ben-Dayan:2013fva,Ben-Dayan:2014lca}.
+For example, such potential arises from D1 or D3 instantons wrapped around cycles in the Calabi-Yau manifold.
+A superpotential of the form \be W_{D3}=\sum_{\alpha} A_{\alpha}e^{-iJ^{\beta}_{\alpha}T_{\beta}} \ee where $T_{\beta}$ are moduli fields, $A_{\alpha}$ are coefficients that generically depend (weakly) on other fields in the spectrum, so are approximately constant, and $J_{\alpha}^{\beta}$ is a constant matrix parameterizing the warping numbers of the D3 instantons.
+In many known scenarios \cite{Kachru:2003aw,BlancoPillado:2004ns,Grimm:2007hs,Blumenhagen:2006ci,Ben-Dayan:2013fva,Ben-Dayan:2014lca}, the entries of $J_{\alpha}^{\beta}$ are of the form $\frac{2\pi}{N}$ where $N$ is a rank of a gauge group.
+Since $\frac{2\pi}{N}$ is an irrational number, it will give fractional charges.
+After stabilizing the imaginary part of $T_{\beta}$ the outcome are CW terms $W\sim e^{-i J^{\beta}_{\alpha}\Re{T_{\beta}}}$, such that $J^{\beta}_{\alpha}$ produces the CW form of \eqref{eq:anynumber}.
+Since $|W|^2\sim \cos (J^{\beta}_{\alpha}\Re{T_{\beta}})$, so $J^{\beta}_{\alpha}$ can be fractional and give fractional charges, and in particular $q^n/n$.